-Clutter received a Bachelor of Architecture from Syracuse University and an MED from the Yale School of Architecture, where he was the recipient of the Everett Victor Meeks Fellowship.
-He has practiced professionally in offices in New York and Chicago, working on projects ranging in scale from residential renovations to campus master planning.
-His Ann Arbor based design and research practice is named Master of None.
+Clutter received a B.Arch from Syracuse University and an MED from the Yale School of Architecture, where he was the recipient of the Everett Victor Meeks Fellowship.
+Prior to arriving at Taubman College, Clutter practiced in offices in New York and Chicago, working on projects ranging in scale from residential renovations to campus master planning.
+He is a partner in the Ann Arbor based design practice EXTENTS, with Cyrus Peñarroyo.